neptune-ai/docs/docs/learn-about-neptune/experiment_tracking.rst

 There are various object types that you can log to Neptune.
 Some of them are logged automatically; some you need to specify explicitly.
 There is a place in the UI associated with every logging object type defined below.

-- **Parameters**: You can log your experiment hyperparameters, such as learning rate, tree depth or regularization by passing them in as a dictionary during experiment creation.
+- **Parameters**: You can log your experiment hyper-parameters, such as learning rate, tree depth or regularization by passing them in as a dictionary during experiment creation.
 Note that Neptune parameters are immutable - you cannot change them later.

     For more information, see the `create_experiment() <../neptune-client/docs/project.html#neptune.projects.Project.create_experiment>`_ method.